Last Updated on January 22, 2021 by Nancie

 I check the feeder for this after bad weather.
 Often you can just give it a shake to get a few bits of damp seed out and you are good to go.
 Other times you need to take the feeder down and clean it.

-Cleaning The Feeder
+Cleaning The Squirrel Buster Plus

 All feeders should be cleaned every few weeks (or as needed.)
 You can take this feeder apart to clean in the top rack of a dishwasher.
 I don’t have a dishwasher, so I clean it in the kitchen sink.